RAW-Network/medis/README.md

 #### The cookies.txt file must be in Netscape HTTP Cookie File format

-Use the [Get cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/lopibhbgjfbcjhiikjfehhcbfnoookhp) browser extension:
+Use the [Get cookies.txt LOCALLY](https://chromewebstore.google.com/detail/cclelndahbckbenkjhflpdbgdldlbecc?utm_source=item-share-cb) browser extension:

 1. Log in to the site (e.g., YouTube)
 2. Click the extension and export as `cookies.txt`